SyEevee/NSFW-Image-Detector/README.md

 This project is currently discontinued.
 However, it is complete and functional with an accuracy of approximately 85%.

-## Models

-There are two models used in this project:

-1. `model_1.h5`: This model takes an image of dimensions 500x500 as input.
-2. `model_2.h5`: This model takes an image of dimensions 400x400 as input.

 ## Model Output
 {`drawings`: 0, `hentai`: 1, `neutral`: 2, `porn`: 3, `sexy`: 4}